-- In a business combination review, first of all, the scope of a particular field of trade (market) is defined in terms of the scope of suppliers from which users can procure relevant goods/services (hereinafter collectively referred to as a "product"), and then whether the planed business combination would pose any problem under the Antimonopoly Act is examined by considering whether it may be substantially to restrain competition, i.e., whether the planed business combination would give rise to a situation where users cannot secure sufficient options. - A particular field of trade denotes the scope for determining whether a business combination may restrain competition or not ("product range" and "geographic range"). - In some forms of trade, a particular field of trade can be constituted by a product range (or geographic range, etc.) while another particular field of trade might also be constituted by a wider (or narrower) product range (or geographic range, etc.), which means that both fields of trade may be constituted in an overlapping manner.
+- In business combination review, first of all, the scope of a particular field of trade (market) is defined in terms of the scope of suppliers from which users can procure relevant products/services (hereinafter collectively referred to as a "product"), and then whether the planed business combination would pose any problem under the Antimonopoly Act is assessed by considering whether it may be substantially to restrain competition, i.e., whether the planed business combination would give rise to a situation where users cannot secure sufficient options. - A particular field of trade denotes the scope for determining whether a business combination may restrain competition or not ("product range" and "geographic range"). - In some forms of trade, a particular field of trade can be constituted by a product range (or geographic range, etc.) while another particular field of trade might also be constituted by a wider (or narrower) product range (or geographic range, etc.), which means that both fields of trade may be constituted in an overlapping manner. - In addition, in these kinds of cases, the field of trade for new products and the field of trade for existing products may have a certain degree of competitive influence on each other as adjacent markets.
+Therefore, existing products can be evaluated as elements that promote competition in the field of trade for new products, and new products can be evaluated as elements that promote competition in the field of trade for existing products.

-Supposed case: Market definition for products with different power sources
+Supposed case 74: Market definition for products with different power sources